Top 6 Myths About Cryptocurrencies Busted

 Therefore, we are only beginning to see or imagine what the future could hold.
 For instance, could it be possible that we shall experiment with as many digital currencies as possible for the longest time and then after that think of some sort of or attempt to unify or have dominance of some crypto versions as a result of market forces?

 Think of it this way.
-May be the most dominant fiat versions in the world right now are the dollar or euro or whatever.
+The most dominant fiat versions in the world right now are the dollar or euro or whatever.
 And these are preferred (due to their benefits) for trade in exchanges and use in markets world over where there are local currencies.
 But each country has its own fiat version trade-able and exchangeable with the rest.
 So before a single digital currency version will dominate the world that is entirely using digital currencies, there will be numerous digital currency projects ongoing.